aniketxdey/lisp/README.md

 Ongoing research currently being conducted under advisory of Professor Peter Chin at LISP Machine Learning Lab.

-## 1. An Attack to Reveal Voice Samples in Distributed Speech Recognition Models - Peter Chin (Advisor), Minh Bui (Postdoc PI), Paul Cherian, Mary Wood, Aniket Dey
+## 1. An Attack to Reveal Voice Samples in Distributed Speech Recognition Models - Peter Chin (Advisor), Minh Bui (PI), Paul Cherian, Mary Wood, Aniket Dey

 * Abstract: Automatic Speech Recognition (ASR) systems are a class of technologies that have been deployed in various speech-to-text applications, enabling seamless communication between humans and computers.
 Modern ASR systems employ a multitude of deep learning frameworks to analyze audio input data and identify speech patterns.
 These frameworks are commonly trained in Federated Learning (FL) environments, which use a system of devices to collectively train a central model while keeping individual data private by only transmitting gradients.
 In this paper, we present a method to “leak” this private training data used to train ASR systems by employing Gradients Matching for the CTC-Loss Function.
 We find this method to perform with high accuracy in multiple experiment with both simple recognition models as well as DeepSpeech2, a leading deep learning framework for ASR.